 Truckbase

 Truckbase lets small trucking companies grow their fleets without increasing complexity.
-The software is affordably priced for smaller trucking companies looking for a simple, easy TMS to automate their back-office.
+Its cloud-based software is affordably priced for smaller trucking companies looking for a simple, easy TMS to automate their back-office.
 Manage dispatching without any excess data entry.
-Automate load building & dispatch with a PDF importer, send to drivers via text, and let drivers upload BOLs directly with integrated mobile scanning.
+Automate load building and dispatch with a PDF importer, send to drivers via text, and let drivers upload BOLs directly with integrated mobile scanning.
 Use instant invoicing and financial reporting tools to improve cash flow.
 Build trust with drivers with simple driver settlements without extra hassle or data entry.

 Best for: Small to mid-sized carriers